 What a Store Card is Not

-Credit cards are usually offered by your bank (Visa, MasterCard and American Express are the leading options) and can be used anywhere.
-What makes store cards different to credit cards is the fact that they are usually limited to one or several stores part of the same group, and can only be used for purchases at these stores.
+Credit cards are usually offered by your bank (Visa, MasterCard, and American Express are the leading options) and can be used anywhere.
+What makes store cards different from credit cards is the fact that they are usually limited to one or several stores part of the same group, and can only be used for purchases at these stores.

 Tips for Using Store Credit Right

 Credit is often seen as the enemy of a happy financial future, but when used right, it can give you a leg-up when you need it.
 Here’s how to use a store credit card to your best benefit:

 1. Always pay your credit instalment on time – and where possible, pay more than your required instalment.
 This looks good on your overall credit score and shows that you’re a more responsible individual when it comes to your finances.